USMCALearn about the United States-Mexico-Canada Agreement.

 The United States-Mexico-Canada Agreement is a free trade agreement between the three nations signed on November 30, 2018.
 The USMCA will replace the North American Free Trade Agreement (NAFTA) on July 1st, 2020, and the latter had been in effect since January of 1994.
 It creates a modernized free-trade system between the three parties that addresses recent and emerging critical trade issues, such as the harmonization of regulatory systems, ecommerce, and the protection of intellectual property.

+The transition from NAFTA to USMCA resulted in de minimis changes.
 These changes will increase cross-border ecommerce, which will benefit sellers in the U.S. but also buyers from Canada and Mexico.
 Canadian and Mexican consumers plus small and medium enterprises will be able to purchase low-value U.S. products with zero tariffs.
 Carriers such as UPS, FedEx, and DHL can also expedite delivery and lower their logistic costs of low-value shipments.

 Importing to Canada